An industry super fund for all Australians

 With a transition to retirement pension you can access your super savings without having to retire from work, while also benefiting from the tax advantages associated with superannuation pensions.
 This type of account based pension may suit you if you want to:

 Australian Catholic Superannuation offers two different transition to retirement account based pensions—RetireChoice and RetireSmart.
 The following key features apply to these accounts.

-You can nominate your annual income (as a percentage of your account balance), subject to an age-based minimum and a 10% maximum (or a 20% maximum in the case of a RetireSmart pension).
+You can nominate your annual income (as a percentage of your account balance), subject to an age-based minimum and a 10% maximum.
 Unless you wish to become a RetireSmart pension member, you will also be able choose the option/s from which your income is paid.

 You can choose to receive weekly, fortnightly, monthly, quarterly, twice-yearly or yearly pension payments.

 Death benefits can be paid to your spouse as continued pension payments, or as a lump sum to your dependants or estate.

 Learn more about our RetireSmart and RetireChoice pension products.

 Transition to retirement pensions can provide you with a lot of flexibility depending on your preservation age (at least 56 years based on your date of birth), how much income you earn, your super balance and the amount of tax you currently pay.